Yellow discharge during pregnancy: what’s normal and when to speak to a midwife

 Bacterial vaginosis (BV)

 "Remember the vagina is self-cleansing and you need those lactobacilli to keep the vagina healthy," explains Dr Deborah.
-"Normally, the vagina is full of healthy bacteria called lactobacilli which produce lactic acid.
-If something leads to a loss of lactobacilli - such as bubble bath, shower gel, vaginal douches – the number of lactobacilli falls, the pH rises and becomes more alkaline, and other bacteria can grow and multiply," she says.
-When the balance of microbes that live in the vagina are disturbed by hormonal changes, the bacteria that cause BV can grow and may cause some or a combination of yellowy, vaginal/vulval itching, offensive odour, stinging or burning when passing urine.
-Around 10-12 per cent of pregnant women can have BV at some stage and most pregnancies are unaffected by this.
+"Normally, the vagina is full of healthy bacteria called lactobacilli, which produce lactic acid.
+Suppose something leads to a loss of lactobacilli - such as bubble bath, shower gel, vaginal douches – the number of lactobacilli falls.
+In that case, the pH rises and becomes more alkaline, and other bacteria can grow and multiply," she says.
+When the balance of microbes that live in the vagina is disturbed by hormonal changes, the bacteria that cause BV can grow and may cause some or a combination of yellowy, vaginal/vulval itching, offensive odour, stinging or burning when passing urine.
+Around 10-12 per cent of pregnant women can have BV at some stage, and most pregnancies are unaffected by this.

 Thrush or yeast infection

-"Thrush is very common in pregnancy," says Dr Deborah with approximately 40 per cent of pregnant women being affected.
-"It is caused by colonisation of the vagina by candida organisms.
-Candida is a fungal infection caused by yeast organisms which can be found incidentally in a healthy vagina of both pregnant and no pregnant women often causing no symptoms.
-But if the yeast starts to grow and reproduce, the hyphae (filaments) branch out and burrow into the epithelial skin surface, causing intense burning and irritation, along with a white curdy discharge.
+"Thrush is very common in pregnancy," says Dr Deborah, with approximately 40 per cent of pregnant women being affected.
+"It is caused by colonisation of the vagina by Candida organisms.
+Candida is a fungal infection caused by yeast organisms which can be found incidentally in the healthy vagina of both pregnant and non-pregnant women, often causing no symptoms.
+But if the yeast starts to grow and reproduce, the hyphae (filaments) branch out and burrow into the epithelial skin surface, causing intense burning, irritation, and a white curdy discharge.
 Candida organisms grow well when oestrogen levels are high, as in pregnancy," she says.

-Discharge is often thick, white/yellow and lumpy and is often described as cottage-cheese-like.
-It can also cause itching, redness, heat, swelling, have an odour and causes pain when passing urine or having sex.
-Contact your midwife or GP for assessment if you suspect this as treatment can advise the treatment during pregnancy.
+Discharge is often thick, white/yellow, and lumpy and is usually described as cottage-cheese-like.
+It can also cause itching, redness, heat, swelling, an odour, and pain when passing urine or having sex.
+If you suspect this, contact your midwife or GP for assessment, as they can advise on treatment during pregnancy.

 Rupture of membranes or simply waters leaking or breaking.

 The amniotic fluid is the water that your baby floats around in inside the amniotic sac.
-If this sac develops a leak or ruptures, you may experience a clear or straw-like pale yellow fluid which would continue to trickle or may come with a gush.
-If you suspect the waters are leaking or have broken, then contact your local maternity unit for advice.
+If this sac develops a leak or ruptures, you may experience a clear or straw-like pale yellow fluid that would continue trickling or may come with a gush.
+If you suspect the waters are leaking or have broken, contact your local maternity unit for advice.

 Sexually transmitted infections (STIs)